ual-cci/GAN_explorer/README.md

 `sudo docker run -it --rm --user=$(id -u $USER):$(id -g $USER) --env="DISPLAY" --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" --env="QT_X11_NO_MITSHM=1" --gpus all -ti previtus/demo-gan-explorer`

 This docker supports showing the default pre-trained model.
 Please check the readme for instructions on how to run your own trained Progressive GAN models.
+Currently was tested on Linux.

 ## Using GAN Explorer